The bridge library connects KeyValue with the core library. KeyValue comes with an example bridge which can be used as a sample for bridge developers.

 To register all processors, simply #include

-header file registerProcessor.h
+header file registerProcessor.h and call

 function